Rockler Flip Top Roller Stand

 A Stand for Many Uses

 The heavy-duty stand is like having a second work bench in the shop, but one that doesn't take up a lot of room.
 It folds neatly flat and self-stands for offhand storage.
 I've found many other uses for it.
 For example, it's a general rule that you cannot joint a board any longer than twice the length of your jointer, but this flip-top roller stand helps me break the rules.
 I was able to edge joint a full-sized panel door for gentle adjustments to fit on my 6-inch jointer.
 Not a recommended operation (or very safe) but accomplished nonetheless.
 I've also discovered the value of a ball stand used widthwise off the side of my table saw to support long lengths for crosscutting (not possible with a roller stand).
 In fact, since getting it I've used the stand with my band saw, drill press, miter saw, and well, you get the message.
-At only $69.99 the new Rockler Flip Top Roller Stand is a sweet deal.
+It's a sweet deal.
 And one that's bound to last a lifetime of normal use.

 Robert Anthony Robinson has been a freelance author, visual artist, and technical writer for more than 20 years.
 He is the Webnotes: Writing for the Web columnist for the nationally recognized print publication, Writer's Journal and a serious woodworker.